PlaceholderTeam/mod-template/README.md

 - `template-mod-ver` - the mod version.

 To use placeholders inside `commands.insert.text` just put the placeholder between two `¿` (Alt + 0191).

+## Customization
+If you want to customize the template, here are some instructions to do some things.
+- To add a command, on the `template/commands.py` file, add a function that takes a `ruamel.yaml.comments.CommentedSeq` and a file path as a `str` (you can check the other functions to see how to do it).
+Once it's done, add a new key to the dict `commands` at the line 39, with the command string as the key and the command function as the value.
+- To add a placeholder, on the main.py file, add a variable that will hold the placeholder value.
+Then, add a new key to the `placeholders` dict at the line 138, using the placeholder name as key and the variable as value.
+If you update the variable, call `updatePlaceholders()` to correctly update its value.
+- To add a condition, on the main.py file, add a variable that will hold the placeholder value, a `bool`.
+Then, add a new key to the `conditions` dict at the line 152, using the condition name as key and the variable as value.